commercelayer/contentful-app/README.md

 npm run upload-ci
 ```

 ---

-To contribue to this project, kindly follow the steps below:
+To contribute to this project, kindly follow the steps below:

 1. Fork [this repository](https://github.com/commercelayer/contentful-app) (you can learn how to do this [here](https://help.github.com/articles/fork-a-repo)).